sharetribe/flex-docs/src/docs/background/23-how-capabilities-work/index.md

 ## Introduction

-Coping with regulatory environment regarding provider onboarding can be a complex and daunting endeavour.
+Coping with regulatory environment regarding provider onboarding can be a complex and daunting task.
 Fulfilling these requirements means that you need to be collecting a variety of information from your providers in order to be able to process payments.
 Stripe has a mechanism for controlling the amount of information collected from providers called